Acknowledging the Risks of Concentrated Stock Positions

-It’s not unusual for affluent investors to have concentrated stock positions.
+It is not unusual for affluent investors to have concentrated stock positions.

-An inheritance, equity compensation structure, sale of a business, IPO, or a very fortunate stock investment can result in an outsized holding in a single security.
-In a period of low stock volatility and a one-directional bull market, a concentrated position may not seem like a problem.
+An inheritance, equity compensation structure, sale of a business, IPO, or a fortunate stock investment can result in an outsized holding in a single security.
+During periods of low volatility and rising prices, a concentrated position may not seem like a problem.

-Why Investors Balk at Letting Go
+Why Investors Balk at Letting Go of Concentrated Positions

-Despite the risk potential, Investors with concentrated positions often tend to hold onto them.
+Despite the risk potential, investors with concentrated positions often tend to hold onto them.
 They may:

 - Believe the stock will outperform

 - Wish to defer capital gains taxes, especially if the cost basis is low

 - Have an emotional tie to the security, often for personal or family reasons

 There may also be issues with selling a concentrated position if it consists of restricted, unregistered, or controlled securities.

 There is no one-size-fits-all solution for managing concentrated holdings.
 Factors such as individual risk tolerance, investment horizon, desired returns, and asset allocation within a portfolio should be considered carefully.